 From Suduroy to Viðareiði, We'll Show You The Faroes Like Nobody Else Can.

 Note: This is the itinerary from last year's tour.
-In 2017 we will be creating custom tours for groups of four or more.
+Details for our 2018 tour will be released soon.
 Contact us as faroepodcast@gmail for further details.

 Monday, July 4: